Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/doc/readme.txt

 28/07/05 - version 1.2
 - hyperlinks in Console
-- bug correction in Compiler, Console
+- bug correction in Builder, Console

 25/07/03 - 1.0 First release for Eclipse 2.1